TO THE MEMBERS

 All related party transactions are placed before the Audit Committee for their approval.
 Prior omnibus approval of the Audit Committee is obtained for the transactions which are of a repetitive nature.
 The transactions entered into pursuant to the omnibus and specific approvals are reviewed periodically by the Audit Committee.

-Pursuant to the provisions of Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 (“the said Regulations”), all material related party transactions require approval of the members through a resolution.
-The said Regulations define the term ‘material to mean a transaction with a related party which individually or taken together with previous transactions during a financial year exceeds ten percent of the annual consolidated turnover of the Company as per the last audited financial statement of the Company.
+Pursuant to the provisions of Regulation 23 of the SEBI (Listing Obligations and Disclosure Requirements) Regulations, 2015 ("LODR"), all material related party transactions require approval of the members through a resolution.
+LODR define the term material to mean a transaction with a related party which individually or taken together with previous transactions during a financial year exceeds 10,000 million or ten percent of the annual consolidated turnover of the Company as per its last audited financial statement, whichever is lower.

-During the year, the Company entered into transactions with Sumitomo Chemical Company, Limited, Japan, the holding company, which are considered ‘material transactions in terms of the said Regulations.
-These transactions were approved by the shareholders by an ordinary resolution passed at the previous annual general meeting held on 28 July 2023.
+During the year, the Company entered into transactions with Sumitomo Chemical Company, Limited, Japan, the holding company, which are considered material transactions in terms of LODR.
+The shareholders had accorded their approval to the transactions with Sumitomo Chemical Company, Limited through an ordinary resolution passed at the annual general meeting held on 30 July 2024.

-The Company is seeking approval of the shareholders, through an ordinary resolution at the ensuing annual general meeting, for the transactions entered into / proposed to be entered into with the holding company during the Financial Year 2024-25 up to an amount not exceeding 9,500 million.
+The Company is seeking approval of the shareholders, through an ordinary resolution at the ensuing annual general meeting, for the transactions entered into / proposed to be entered into with the holding company during the financial year 2025-26 for an amount not exceeding 7,100 million.

 f) Business Risk Management:

-g) Evaluation of the performance of the Board, Committees of Directors and Individual Directors:
+g) Evaluation of performance of the Board, Committees of Directors and Individual Directors:

 The Board has adopted a formal mechanism for evaluating its performance as well as that of its Committees and individual Directors, including performance of the Chairman of the Board.
 As a part of this mechanism, a structured questionnaire, approved by the Companys Nomination and Remuneration Committee, is used to carry out evaluation of performance of the Board, Committees of Directors and individual Directors.
 The questionnaires take into consideration various criteria and factors.